ocet247/tf2-vscript-support/README.md

 - Type inference for both variables and functions
 - Documentation comments with simple types
 - Import resolution from `IncludeScript`
-- Standard library symbols included from both Squirrel and VScript
+- Standard library symbols included from both Squirrel and TF2 VScript API

 ## Possible future development (in order)
 - Handle events (like `OnScriptHook_OnTakeDamage` by using a preset signature for certain keys)